-This Restricted Stock Unit Agreement (the "Agreement"), is made, effective as of the $[\bullet]$ day of $[\bullet]$ , $[\bullet]$ (the "Grant Date") between Comfort Systems USA, Inc., a Delaware corporation (the "Company"), and $[\bullet]$ (the "Participant").
+This Restricted Stock Unit Agreement (the "Agreement"), is made, effective as of the []] day of []], []] (the "Grant Date") between Comfort Systems USA, Inc., a Delaware corporation (the "Company"), and []] (the "Participant").

 1. Restricted Stock Unit Award.
-The Participant is hereby awarded, pursuant to the Comfort Systems USA, Inc. 2012 Equity Incentive Plan (as amended from time to time, the "Plan"), and subject to its terms, an award (the "Award") consisting of [•] Restricted Stock Units (the "Units").
-Each Unit entitles the Participant to the conditional right to receive, without payment but subject to the conditions and limitations set forth in this Agreement and in the Plan, one share of common stock of the Company, par value \$0.01 per share (the "Shares"), subject to adjustment pursuant to Section 10 of the Plan in respect of transactions occurring after the date hereof.
+The Participant is hereby awarded, pursuant to the Comfort Systems USA, Inc. 2017 Omnibus Incentive Plan (as amended from time to time, the "Plan"), and subject to its terms, an award (this "Award") consisting of []] Restricted Stock Units (the "Units").
+Each Unit entitles the Participant to the conditional right to receive, without payment but subject to the conditions and limitations set forth in this Agreement and in the Plan, one share of Common Stock (the "Shares"), subject to adjustment pursuant to Section 10 of the Plan in respect of transactions occurring after the date hereof.
 Except as otherwise defined herein, all capitalized terms used herein have the same meaning as in the Plan.